-- Re-claiming their professional selves
+- Re-claiming their professional selves;

-- Having adult conversations
+- Having adult conversations;

-- Re-engaging their brain
+- Re-engaging their brain;

-- Getting stuck into challenging projects
+- Getting stuck into challenging projects;

-This is why it’s fabulous in our Back to Work Programmes when we have a blend of experienced mums and new mums.
+We often see this more with mums on a second or subsequent Maternity Leave.
+It is daunting come back after baby 1.
+This is why the wider perspective that is brought in our programmes is so impactful.
+We love when we have a blend of more experienced mums and new mums.
 All mums find the peer sharing and learning from other colleague experiences empowering and enabling.
-We consistently hear that a key benefit is knowing that others are feeling thinking and experiencing the same challenges.
+We consistently hear that a key benefit is knowing that others are feeling, thinking and experiencing the same challenges.
+And that’s ok.

 But there are two other forms of guilt that show up consistently in our Back to Work Programmes.

-What is that about?
-The narrative, societal expectations especially in Ireland are such that there is almost an unwritten rule that you should have a preference for staying at home with baby, raising the family.
-After all, we even have Article 41.2.1 in the Irish constitution in which “the State recognises that by her life within the home, woman gives to the State a support without which the common good cannot be achieved.
-The State shall, therefore, endeavour to ensure that mothers shall not be obliged by economic necessity to engage in labour to the neglect of their duties in the home’.
+This is such an interesting one to pull apart.
+The narrative around societal expectations, especially in Ireland, is such that there’s almost an unwritten rule that you should have a preference for staying at home with baby, to raise the family.
+After all, we even have Article 41.2.1 in the Irish Constitution, in which “The State recognises that by her life within the home, woman gives to the State a support without which the common good cannot be achieved.
+The State shall, therefore, endeavour to ensure that mothers shall not be obliged by economic necessity to engage in labour to the neglect of their duties in the home.”

-Guilt about team members picking up the slack
+Guilt about team members picking up the slack.

 This is again the shift from presenteeism to outcomes that is a critical part of the change in perspective for both mums and managers in navigating this phase.